Business Administration

 BUS 418 - International Internship

-(4 credits may apply toward the major) Domestic students (from the United States) are required to complete an internship in a country outside of the United States.
+States, or in the international trade or operation area of a U.S. company.
 This may be done in conjunction with a Semester Study Abroad when available.
 International students are required to complete an internship in a country that is not their home (passport issuing) country.
 For international students, this may be completed by working with a business involved in international trade that is located in the United States.
 Prerequisite: approval by department chair.

 ECO 333 - International Economics